General Immunization FAQs

 Yes.
-Public Health Law 2164 and Section 66-1.4 of the regulations require that a child shall not continue to attend school for more than 14 days (30 days may be granted for children from out of the state or out of the country) unless the school has received a certificate of immunization, documentation that the child is "in process," or a medical or religious exemption.
+Public Health Law 2164 and Section 66-1.4 of the regulations require that a child shall not continue to attend school for more than 14 days (30 days may be granted for children from out of the state or out of the country) unless the school has received a certificate of immunization, documentation that the child is "in process," or a medical exemption.

 If a "grace period" is granted, are these calendar days or school days?

 What is the “4 Day Grace Period" and how does it apply?

 Immunizations are considered valid if the date of administration is within 4 calendar days of the recommended minimum age or interval.
 This is defined in PH Section 2164 Rules and Regulations 66-1:1 here.
 This is the CDC document which explains this.
 See Grace Period below.